MituuZ/ru-berry/readme.md

 # Ru Berry
 Rust application for integrating Zigbee devices designed to run on a Raspberry Pi.
+The application expects a Zigbee2MQTT setup with an MQTT broker (e.g. Mosquitto).

 Initial goal is to persist and visualize temperature and humidity data.